Hybrid Events

 Opportunities and limitations of hybrid events

-Interactive participation of the attendees
+Interactive participation of attendees

 Reporting and analytics